Why Can’t People Find my New Website?

 After all the blood, sweat, and digital tears, your website is done.
 Yet when you tell people about it, they can’t find it–sometimes even when they type your business name directly into Google.
 A common misconception many people have is that once their new website goes up people will flock to it like seagulls to your lunch at the beach.
 But getting results can take a bit of time.
 Even with the seagulls, if you toss food to one, it will take a little bit for others to notice and come over to see you.
 And the same is true for your website.

-If you aren’t familiar with digital marketing, it can be confusing why a great looking, easy-to-use site gets lost in cyberspace.
+If you aren’t familiar with digital marketing, it can be confusing why a great-looking, easy-to-use site gets lost in cyberspace.
 Why is that?
-And is there anything you can do to speed up the process?
+And is there anything you can do to speed up the process and what is a realistic timeframe to see SEO results?

 As big and omnipresent as Google seems to be, they have their limitations.
 In 2020, there are over 1.5 billion live websites and 17 quadrillion pages online.
 It takes a lot of resources to get through all of that!